OrnellaNiyibizi/capstone-kigali_hub/Readme.md

 ## Deployment

-The Frontend is deployed on Vercel at this [link](https://capstone-women-kigalihub.vercel.app/) and the Backend will be deployed on Render.
+The Frontend is deployed on Vercel at this [link](https://women-kigalihub.vercel.app/) and the Backend will be deployed on Vercel.

 ## License